When you buy travel insurance, you want to be covered for the trip you’re taking. That might sound obvious – after all, it’s what you bought it for.

 Activities you might be tempted to try on holiday but aren’t covered include:

 It’s important you have all the correct documents when you travel, including a visa where appropriate.
-If you’re unsure if you need a visa or not, look at the advice from the Foreign & Commonwealth Office.
+If you’re unsure if you need a visa or not, look at the advice from the Foreign, Commonwealth and Development Office.

 You also need to make sure your passport is valid before you travel.
 Most countries require you to have at least six months left on your passport when you travel, so if your passport expires within six months you should renew it.